mjcleme/jquery-express-tutorial/README.md

 Test the route by accessing the URL 'http://yourserver:3000/politics'

-And change our angular call to point to this route in public/javascripts/app.js
+And change jquery ajax url call to point to this route in public/jq.html
 <pre>
 var politics = "politics";
 </pre>